sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/python.rst

     graph = make_graph([node1, node2], 'lr', [X], [Y], [A, C])
     onnx_model = make_model(graph)

+    print('** intializer **')
     for init in onnx_model.graph.initializer:
         print(init)

 The type is defined as integer as well with the same meaning.
 In this second example, there is only one input left.
 Input `A` and `B` were removed.
 They could be kept.
-In that case, they are optional.
-The user can compute the predictions.
-Every undefined input is replaced by the corresponding initializer.
-It is a default value.
+In that case, they are optional: every initiliazer sharing the same name as input is considered as a default value.
+It replaces the input if this one is not given.

 Attributes
 ==========

-Some operators needs attributes such as :epkg:`Transpose` operator.
+Some operators need attributes such as :epkg:`Transpose` operator.
 Let's build the graph for expression :math:`y = XA' + B` or `y = Add(MatMul(X, Transpose(A)) + B)`.
 Tranpose needs an attribute
 defining the permutation of axes: `perm=[1, 0]`.
 It is added